 Create a Journal for Each Project

-Now, depending on your personality, the mention of the word “journal” may be either dead scary or oddly comforting.
-And your reaction should probably inform just how you handle this type of task.
+Depending on your personality, the mention of the word “journal” may be either incredibly scary or oddly comforting.
+Either way, there’s great value in the practice.

-For example, our design and development techniques tend to evolve over time.
+For example, our design and development techniques tend to evolve.
 The approach you took a few years ago may not resemble what you’re doing today.
 Thus, it’s important to put various elements of the process into writing.

 Maintain a Code Snippet Library